-IThe Oakland County Sheriff's Office operates one of the largest police/fire dispatch 911 centers in Michigan.
-The Operations Center is comprised of one chief of communications, two quality assurance supervisors, five dispatch specialist shift leaders, 58 dispatch specialists, and one office assistant.
-Five sergeants are assigned to assist in a supervisory capacity and to provide assistance to local agencies in need of special units like; K-9, Arson Investigators, Traffic Crash Reconstruction, Crime Lab, SWAT Team, Aviation Unit, Dive/Rescue Team, or other Sheriff's Office special teams.
+The Oakland County Sheriff's Office operates one of the largest police/fire dispatch 911 centers in Michigan.
+The Operations Center is comprised of one division Captain, one Lieutenant, two quality assurance supervisors, five dispatch specialist shift leaders, 58 dispatch specialists, and one office assistant.
+Five sergeants are assigned to assist in a supervisory capacity and to provide assistance to local agencies in need of special units like; K-9, Arson Investigators, Traffic Crash Reconstruction, Forensic Lab, SWAT Team, Aviation Unit, Dive/Rescue Team, or other Sheriff's Office special teams.